 The past two years show evolution: from confrontation to cautious reconnection, while maintaining boundaries.

-The content shift: In August 2025, Archewell Productions transitioned their Netflix deal from output to first-look.
+In August 2025, Archewell Productions transitioned their Netflix deal from output to first-look.
 Their content moved from confrontational royal documentaries to lifestyle programming and romantic comedy adaptations.
 Harry is choosing projects that don't create new battles.

-Type 6 growth: When Type 6 personalities mature, they integrate toward Type 9 (the Peacemaker): less reactive to threats, more able to see multiple perspectives, reduced need for constant vigilance.
+When Type 6 personalities mature, they integrate toward Type 9, the Peacemaker: less reactive to threats, more able to see multiple perspectives, less driven by constant vigilance.
+Harry's 2025 statement, "I would love reconciliation with my family.
+There's no point in continuing to fight," fits that pattern.

 Disclaimer: This analysis of Prince Harry's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.